sai-varshith/LGMVIP-Web-Dev/README.md

-## It is the Task_02 with the help of create-react-app
+## This is the second task of my internship at LGM